-9. Nordiq Canada has adopted a Social Media Policy that describes standards of conduct that are expected on social media by Participants.
-The Social Media Policy indicates specific conduct standards and risks that are common and/or exclusive to social media.

-10. The Social Media Policy highlights the importance of responsible coach-athlete interaction on social media and provides examples of violations of conduct standards.
+- Nordiq Canada and its Members have adopted a Social Media Policy that describes standards of conduct that are expected on social media by Participants.
+The Social Media Policy indicates specific conduct standards and risks that are common and/or exclusive to social media. - 10.
+The Social Media Policy highlights the importance of responsible coach-Athlete interaction on social media and provides examples of violations of conduct standards.